amogh7joshi/engagement-detection/README.md

 # Enter Directory
 cd engagement-detection
 ```
-To install the relevant data used in the repository, a Makefile is provided:
+To gather the relevant data used in the repository, a Makefile is provided:

 ```shell script
 make install